|153.02||Board of Podiatric Medicine.|

 (d) Applicants graduating after 1986 from a podiatric medical school shall present evidence satisfactory to the board of the completion of (1) one year of graduate, clinical residency or preceptorship in a program accredited by a national accrediting organization approved by the board or (2) other graduate training that meets standards equivalent to those of an approved national accrediting organization or school of podiatric medicine.

-(e) The applicant shall appear in person before the board or its designated representative to show that the applicant satisfies the requirements of this section.
+(e) The applicant shall appear in person before the board or its designated representative to show that the applicant satisfies the requirements of this section, including knowledge of laws, rules, and ethics pertaining to the practice of podiatric medicine.
 The board may establish as internal operating procedures the procedures or requirements for the applicant's personal presentation.

 (f) The applicant shall pay a fee established by the board by rule.
 The fee shall not be refunded.